 - Population: With a population of about 30 million, Texas is the second most populous state in the U.S. after California.

-- Metropolitan Areas: Major cities such as Dallas-Fort Worth, Houston, Austin, and San Antonio are concentrated, creating an active 'metropolitan economic zone' where businesses and populations gather.
+- Metropolitan Areas: Major cities like Dallas-Fort Worth, Houston, Austin, and San Antonio are concentrated, creating a vibrant 'metropolitan economic zone' where businesses and populations gather.

 Attracting Businesses and Business Environment